Dante-23/library/README.md

 # library

-Many programmers do not use C language because of less number of libraries.
-C do not have inbuilt string library which makes string manipulation quite difficult.
-Using my knowledge of Data structures and algorithms, I have created this string library which will decrease the complexity of string manipulation in C.
-The library functions here are like java functions.
-In case you find a bug, please report.

 How to use the library:-
 (1) First include the library by writing the following statement:-
     If needed, one can create a header file and use it.